-And the tea he drinks is green tea, a special brew of "thea sinensis" from Farrukhabad, India.
+And the tea he drinks is green, a special brew of "thea sinensis" from Farrukhabad, India.

 How very odd!
-Green tea is a subject on which he and Dora used almost to quarrel.
+Green tea is a subject on which he and Dora often quarrel.
 Good heavens!
 Do you mean to imply that his tea has had this effect on him?